Chapter 3 Clinical Data Uses

 Several PHM programs have demonstrated to be effective in increasing the uptake of cancer prevention.
 For example, the colorectal cancer screening program at Kaiser Permanente uses digital (i.e., text messaging, patient portal), mailed, and patient navigation approaches to increase colorectal cancer screening by mailing Fecal Immunohistochemical Test (FIT) kits to patients’ homes (Gupta et al. 2020).
 Also the Cancer Moonshot BRIDGE trial used the GARDE platform (Bradshaw et al. 2022) (ITCR-funded) to identify candidates for genetic testing of hereditary cancer syndromes based on EHR data; and for patient outreach, pre- and post-test education via automated chatbots (Kaphingst et al. 2024).

 While some CDS and PHM approaches have been successfully adopted widely, emerging technologies such as the use of generative AI approaches to analyze diagnostic imaging, large language models (LLMs) to extract information from narrative texts (e.g., clinical notes), LLM-based chatbots to communicate with patients, and digital health tools such as home-based sensors are creating unprecedented opportunities for next generation CDS and PHM.
 These approaches have the potential to enable significant breakthroughs through the implementation of patient-tailored cancer prevention and care at a population scale.
-Nevertheless, substantial research is needed to ensure effective, fair, and equitable implementation of these CDS and PHM interventions.
+Nevertheless, substantial research is needed to ensure effective and fair implementation of these CDS and PHM interventions.

 3.3 Types of questions that can be asked with clinical data